rfrankel/OctopressSite/source/_posts/2011-09-26-something-borrowed.markdown

 babies.
 Maybe they force you to borrow something for your wedding to get practice for having a blue-eyed baby.
 Everything Lev is wearing in this picture is a gift from someone.
-The polka dotted shirt is from my mother, the mat he is lying on from Arthur and Kelly Glecker, and the blanket from the hospital (I unexpectedly stayed overnight, and since it was colder in the morning when I was ready to go home than I had prepared for, they gave me a blanket.
+The polka dotted shirt is from my mother, the mat he is lying on from Arthur and Kelly Gleckler, and the blanket from the hospital <!--more--> (I unexpectedly stayed overnight, and since it was colder in the morning when I was ready to go home than I had prepared for, they gave me a blanket.
 I tried to give it back later but they wouldn't take back something that had been out of the